Greetings itchy feline brethren! Skye Blake here, sharing what I’ve found about killing fleas on kittens, senior and sick cats.

 Don’t get anything in her eyes, ears, mouth, or nose.

-If your kitty is heavily infested with fleas, a flea comb alone isn’t enough.
+If your kitty is heavily infested with fleas, you’ll need to use more than a flea comb.

-Your buddy won’t sit still long enough to get them all this way and you’ll be frustrated for sure!
+Your buddy won’t sit still long enough to get them all combed out… not fun for either of you!

-Baths must be done carefully, if at all, so your buddy won’t get sick (or sicker) from it.
+Bathe your cat carefully, if you decide you both can handle it, so your buddy won’t get sick (or sicker) from it.

 Check with your vet on the best treatment for any older or sick cat.